 Never use silicone-based or oily shampoos or conditioners near clamped beads to prevent slippage.
 Treat your hair with a thermal protection product before using hot tools like blow dryers, curling irons, and flat irons.
 That will guard against frizz and heat damage that may occur after frequent hot styling.

 Like the adjustment instructions above, section off your first back layer and open your first ring with pliers.
 Slide the loosened bead down the extension slowly and gently.
 Then remove the added segment.
 Repeat that process for each piece and row until your rooted hair is all that remains.

 If you’re returning hair, don’t throw away the used beads because some suppliers might ask for them too!
-In other words, whatever you remove, keep it and place inside the return package.
-Now, if you’re just temporary removing the extensions, it’s better to always start with a fresh set of beads or micro links.
+In other words, whatever you remove, keep it and place it inside the return package.
+Now, if you’re just temporarily removing the extensions, it’s better to always start with a fresh set of beads or micro links.
 That way, you’re guaranteed to have hair that’s properly attached and strands that won’t be falling off anytime soon.